min2ha/ukwa-site/content/target/4851/index.en.md

   "subject": "Nelson Mandela"
 }

-# War Resisters' International joins the world in mourning the passing of Nelson Mandela

 <p>Statement from War Resisters' International on the passing of Nelson Mandela.
 The statement also notes WRI's role in campaigning to end apartheid in South Africa.</p>